DenisCosta/PYTHON_MATHEMATICAL-MODELING/README.md

-Scripts that use Mathematical Models developed in PYTHON Language.
+Scripts that use Mathematical Models developed in PYTHON Language